Jan Bosschaert: Biography

 Jan Bosschaert was born in Borgerhout in Flanders in 1957.
 He was raised in Wijnegem, close to the forest, in a house with a large garden.
-He spend most of his free time drawing.
+He spent most of his free time drawing.
 He made his first comic when he was about 10, and continued in the next years with comics in different genres, ranging from Sherlock Holmes stories to his own version of Lucky Luke.
 One of his comics, about two senior scouts, he shows to established comics creator Eddy Ryssack, whose main advice is to make sure everything is well documented.
 He also loved the work of André Franquin which he discovered at the age of 14 at a comics fair in Brussels.

 His puberty was a rather unhappy period, where Bosschaert withdrew into his own world and into music.
 He listened to artists like Tom Waits or Jackson Browne, but kept on drawing.
 When he was 18 years old, he visited comics author Pom.
 Seeing the poverty the author lived in was quite a shock, but it didn't stop him of becoming an artist himself.

 When he studied at the Sint-Lukasinstituut, the Art Academy of Brussels, he discovered the work of illustrator Ever Meulen, a former student of the same school, which greatly influenced him.
 Another great influence was Arzach, the textless comic by Moebius.
 Influences outside the world of comics came from the dominant styles of his youth, punk and new wave music.